SiddhantTandon/DRLND/project_1_navigation/Report.md

 <br>
 The plot above shows the score with the average line (Red) per 100 episodes.
 It should be noted that the `LR` is influences the topology of the plot along with the `Gamma`.
 Changes in the above numbers for the same DQN can result in better or worse results.

+### Saved Weights
+The weights of the model are saved in a file called `saved_weights.pth`.
+This file was saved from the code by using the torch.save() function.
+Please use thse weights to reproduce the result.
+Note - The code will save your weights locally if you run the jupyter notebook.

 ### Ideas for Future Work

 1. Modifying replay buffer to make the experience tuples prioritized: the higher the TD error the higher priority